jupyterlite/jupyterlite/docs/migration.md

 way to implement file access from the kernel (e.g. bypassing the service worker approach).

+### Other changes

+#### `jupyterlite-core`

+Previously, running a build with the contents option specified (for example with `jupyter lite build --contents contents`) would simply log a warning in the build logs if the `jupyter-server` dependency (used for indexing the files) was missing.
+Making it difficult to debug issues with missing content and files.

+In JupyterLite 0.4.0, the build now fails if the `contents` option is provided when the `jupyter-server` is not installed.

 ## `0.2.0` to `0.3.0`

 ### Extensions